RitaAse/Nutritional-Product-Insight-Analysis/README.md

 ### Data sources
 Nutritional data was obtained through the Fruityvice API.
 The API provided nutritional information for a wide variety of fruits.

+### Dataset characteristics
+A table showing column headings and what they mean

 ### Tools
 - Python – Programming language used for data acquisition, data cleaning and exploratory data analysis